-This event can be internally generated by the CM when there is a failure authenticating a Key Reply or Key Reject message, or externally generated by the receipt of an Authorization Invalid message, sent from the CMTS to the CM.
+This event can be internally generated by the CM when there is a failure authenticating a Key Reply, Key Reject, or TEK Invalid message, or externally generated by the receipt of an Authorization Invalid message, sent from the CMTS to the CM.
 A CMTS responds to a Key Request with an Authorization Invalid if verification of the request's message authentication code fails.
 Both cases indicate CMTS and CM have lost Authorization Key synchronization.